microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deployment.md

 ### 7. Query data from Synapse Studio

-Go to your Synapse workspace.
+Go to your Synapse workspace serverless SQL pool.
 You should see a new database named _fhirdb_.
 Expand _External Tables_ and _Views_ to see the entities.
 Your FHIR data is now ready to be queried.

 As you add more data to the FHIR server, it will be fetched automatically to the Data Lake and become available for querying.